ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 # Ordering new vSphere clusters
 {: #vs_orderinginstances}

 To deploy a highly customizable VMware virtualized platform, order a VMware vSphere cluster.
-Use this procedure to define a new vSphere cluster.

-This procedure guides you through the selection of VMware components, {{site.data.keyword.cloud_notm}} Bare Metal Server settings, storage settings, and networking choices, to create a new cluster.
+This procedure guides you through the selection of VMware components, {{site.data.keyword.cloud}} Bare Metal Server settings, storage settings, and networking choices, to create a new cluster.
 After you place the order, the cluster configuration is captured so that you can come back and continue to scale out the cluster as needed.
-After the order is completed, you can manually configure the VMware cluster based on your requirements.
+After the order is completed, you can manually configure the VMware vSphere cluster based on your requirements.

 ## Requirements
 {: #vs_orderinginstances-req}